yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

+3. What Is JSX
+> - JSX stands for JavaScript XML.
+> - JSX is not JavaScript nor HTML, is an XML/HTML like extension to JavaScript
+<br/><br/>

 3. What Is Function Components(Stateless Component) And Class Components (Stateful Components) ?

+> - **Function Components** :
+> - These components have no state of their own and only contain a render method, so they are also called stateless components.
+They may derive data from other components as props (properties).

+> - **Class Components** :
+> - These components can hold and manage their state and have a separate render method for returning JSX on the screen.
+They are also called stateful components, as they can have a state.
 <br/><br/>

 3.1 What Is Strength And Weakness Of Function Components And Class Components?